Shushandr/offroad/readme.txt

 * If the worldmap is missing, a dialog is displayed.
 * Download dialog has a download button, now.
 * Icon size is changeable now.
+* Camera move for jumps to locations added

 0_1-Beta2:
 ============